Persistent Homotopy Groups of Metric Spaces: Persistent Homotopy Groups

-For $n\in\Z_{\geq 1}$, assigning the $n$-dimensional homotopy group to a pointed topological space forms a functor from the category of pointed spaces to the category of groups, called the \emph{homotopy group functor} and denoted by $\pi_n:\topo^*\to \grp$.
+For $n\in\Z_{\geq 1}$, assigning the $n$-th homotopy group to a pointed topological space forms a functor from the category of pointed spaces to the category of groups, called the \emph{homotopy group functor} and denoted by $\pi_n:\topo^*\to \grp$.
 In particular, when $n=1$, we call it the \emph{fundamental group functor}.
-In analogy to persistent homology theory, one could apply the homotopy group functor to filtrations of a given metric space to obtain a persistent group.\\
+In analogy to persistent homology theory, one could apply the homotopy group functor to filtrations of a given metric space to obtain a persistent group.

-\textbf{Kuratowski Filtration and Persistent $\rmK$-homotopy Groups.} Let $(X,d_X)$ be a bounded metric space.
+\paragraph*{Kuratowski filtration and persistent $\rmK$-homotopy groups.} Let $(X,d_X)$ be a bounded metric space.
 We recall from \cite{borsuk1967retracts} a method to embed $X$ isometrically as a subset of some Banach space, which will eventually allow us to enlarge $X$.
 Let $K(X):=(L^{\infty}(X),\|\cdot\|_{\infty})$, where $L^{\infty}(X)$ is the space of bounded functions $f:X\to \R$ and $\|f\|_{\infty}:=\sup_{x\in X}|f(x)|$.
 For a bounded metric space $(X,d_X)$, the \emph{Kuratowski embedding} is given by

-By the Kuratowski–Wojdysławski Theorem (see \cite[Theorem III.8.1]{borsuk1967retracts}), the Kuratowski embedding $k_X$ is distance-preserving. \begin{definition}[$\epsilon$-thickening] The \emph{$\epsilon$-thickening} of a compact metric space $(X,d_X)$ is the closed (or open) $\epsilon$-neighborhood of $k_X(X)$ in $K(X)$ , henceforth denoted by $X^{\epsilon}$ (or $X^{<\epsilon}$). \end{definition}
+By the Kuratowski–Wojdysławski Theorem (see Theorem III.8.1 of \cite{borsuk1967retracts}), the Kuratowski embedding $k_X$ is distance-preserving. \begin{definition}[$\epsilon$-thickenings] The \emph{$\epsilon$-thickening} of a compact metric space $(X,d_X)$ is the closed (resp. open) $\epsilon$-neighborhood of $k_X(X)$ in $K(X)$ , henceforth denoted by $X^{\epsilon}$ (resp. $X^{<\epsilon}$). \end{definition}